Wowodys/Wowodys/README.md

 All projects on this GitHub are my own work.

+- A script that takes PDF statements and imports numerical data into Excel

 - AMU firmware (and probe firmware)

 - AMU rotation calculator tool